aostuni/Ethics-of-AI-ML/README.md

 - **Seats**: 30
 - **Lecture Time**: Friday, 1:00-1:50 pm
 - **Location**: Online
-- **Course Materials**: All required course materials will be provided.
+- **Course Materials**: A microphone and web camera for Zoom calls
 - **Course Facilitator**: Anthony Ostuni
 - **Faculty Advisor**: [Dr. John Dickerson](http://jpdickerson.com/)

 ## Class Format
-This course will primarily be discussion-based, with the topic of each week's discussion determined by a set of short readings and/or videos.
+This online course will primarily be discussion-based, with the topic of each week's discussion determined by a set of short readings and/or videos.
 These materials must be completed before class and used to write a response to a short-answer question.
 Note that the materials do not necessarily reflect the viewpoints of the course facilitator nor faculty advisor; they are simply design to provoke thought on the subject area.
 Prior to the class discussion, there may be a brief lecture on a specific idea or concept that could be of value to the conversation.
 The primary assignments for the class will be two papers.

 ## Grading
 Grades will be maintained on ELMS.